 ADS does not recommend using this sensor for measuring velocity at locations with smooth flow surfaces or velocities of less than 1 foot per second (0.3 m/s).
-It is also recommended that the ParaFlow Sensor be installed in the manhole structure when pipe diameters are less than or equal to 10" (254 mm).
-Use an ADS Topside Bracket System for an in-manhole installation of the ParaFlow Sensor.
+When pipe diameters are less than or equal to 10" (254 mm), it is recommended that the ParaFlow Sensor be installed in the manhole structure using an ADS Topside Bracket System.